trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 must run {doc}`/sql/refresh-materialized-view` to populate data in the materialized view.

 Updating the data in the materialized view can be achieved using the `REFRESH MATERIALIZED VIEW` command.
-This operation may perform either an incremental or a full refresh, depending on the complexity of the materialized view definition and the snapshot history of the source table(s).
-For full refresh, the operation deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.
-For incremental refresh, the existing data is not deleted from the storage table and only the 'delta' records are processed from the source table(s) and appended into the storage table (if needed).
-In both cases, data is replaced/appended atomically, so users can continue to query the materialized view while it is being refreshed.
+This operation may perform either an incremental or a full refresh, depending on the complexity of the materialized view definition and the snapshot history of the source tables.
+For a full refresh, the operation deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.
+For incremental refresh, the existing data is not deleted from the storage table and only the delta records are processed from the source tables and appended into the storage table as needed.
+In both cases, data is replaced or appended atomically, so users can continue to query the materialized view while it is being refreshed.
 Refreshing a materialized view also stores the snapshot-ids of all Iceberg tables that are part of the materialized view's query in the materialized view metadata.
 When the materialized view is queried, the snapshot-ids are used to check if the data in the storage table is up to date.

 Materialized views that use non-Iceberg tables in the query show the [default behavior around grace periods](mv-grace-period).
 If all tables are Iceberg